bokub/rgb-light-card/README.md

       type: js
 ```

-## Updating

-The RGB Light Card will auto-update automatically a few days after every new release (once your browser cache expires)
+**Note:** The RGB Light Card will upgrade automatically a few days after every new release (once your browser cache expires)

 However, you can enforce a [specific version](https://github.com/bokub/rgb-light-card/releases) by adding `@X.X.X` at the end of the URL (e.g: `- url: ...@1.2.0`)